enarsinick/FSJS-Project4/readme.md

 # OOP Game Show App

 A browser-based, word guessing game called Phrase Hunter.
-Using object oritentated vanilla Javscript to select a random phrase that is displayed on the web page and the user has to try and guess it using the on screen keyboard or their own keyboard.
+Using object orientated vanilla Javscript to select a random phrase that is displayed on the web page and the user has to try and guess it using the on screen keyboard or their own keyboard.

 ---
 ### Notes for reviewer